Confidence surfaces for the mean of locally stationary functional time series: Introduction

 On the other hand, although non-stationary functional time series have found considerable interest in the recent literature \citep[see, for example,][]{anne2017,delftaue2020,buchdetthein2020,kurisu2021nonparametric,kurisu2021estimation,anneholger}, the problem of constructing a confidence surface for the mean function has not been considered in the literature so far.
 A potential explanation that a solution is still not available, consists in the fact that due to non-stationarity smoothing is required to estimate the function $u \to m(u,t)$ (for a fixed $t$).
 This results in an estimator converging with a $1/\sqrt{b_n n}$ rate (here $b_n$ denotes a bandwidth).
 On the other hand, in the stationary case (where $m$ does not depend on $u$), the sample mean $ \bar X_n $ can be used, resulting in a $1/\sqrt{n}$ rate.

-As a consequence, a weak convergence result for the sample mean in the non-stationary case is not available and the construction of simultaneous confidence surfaces for the regression function $(u,t)\to m(u,t)$ is challenging.
+As a consequence, a weak convergence result for the sample mean in the non-stationary case is not available and the construction of SCSs for the regression function $(u,t)\to m(u,t)$ is challenging.
 In this paper we propose a general solution to this problem, which is not based on weak convergence results.
 As an alternative to ``classical'' limit theory (for which it is not clear if it exists in the present situation) we develop Gaussian approximations for the maximum absolute deviation between the estimate and the regression function.
-These results are then used to construct a non-standard multiplier bootstrap procedure for the construction of simultaneous confidence surfaces for the mean function of a locally stationary functional time series.
-Our approach is based on approximating the maximal absolute deviation $\hat \Delta = \max_{u,t \in [0,1]} |\hat m (u,t) - m (u,t) | $ by a maximum taken over a discrete grid, which becomes dense with increasing sample size.
+These results are then used to construct a non-standard multiplier bootstrap procedure for the construction of SCSs for the mean function of a locally stationary functional time series.
+Our approach is based on approximating the maximal absolute deviation $\hat \Delta = \max_{u,t \in [0,1]} |\hat m_{b_n}(u,t) - m (u,t) | $ by a maximum taken over a discrete grid, which becomes dense with increasing sample size.
 We thus relate $\hat \Delta $ to the maximum norm of a {\bf sparse} high-dimensional vector.
-We then further develop Gaussian approximations for the maximum norm of {\bf sparse} high-dimensional random vectors based on methodology proposed by \cite{chernozhukov2013gaussian} \cite{zhang2018gaussian}.
+We then further develop Gaussian approximations for the maximum norm of {\bf sparse} high-dimensional random vectors based on the methodology proposed by \cite{chernozhukov2013gaussian} \cite{zhang2018gaussian}.
 Finally, the covariance structure of this vector (which is actually a high-dimensional long-run variance) is mimicked by a multiplier bootstrap.
-Our approach is non-standard in the following sense: due to the sparsity the Gaussian approximations in the cited literature cannot be directly used.
+Our approach is non-standard in the following sense: due to the sparsity, the Gaussian approximations in the cited literature cannot be directly used.
 In order to make these applicable we reduce the dimension by deleting vanishing entries.
-However, this procedure produces additional spatial dependencies (beside the dependencies induced by time series), such that the common multiplier bootstrap is not applicable.
-Therefore we propose a novel multiplier bootstrap, where instead of the full vector, indiviudal blocks of the vector are multiplied with independent random variables, such that for different vectors a certain amount (depending on the lag) of these multipliers coincide.
+However, this procedure produces additional spatial dependencies (besides the dependencies induced by time series), such that the common multiplier bootstrap is not applicable.
+Therefore we propose a novel multiplier bootstrap, where instead of the full vector, individual blocks of the vector are multiplied with independent random variables, such that for different vectors a certain amount (depending on the lag) of these multipliers coincide. { Our proposed Gaussian approximation and the bootstrap scheme are suitable for nonparametric inference of means of high-dimensional time series.
+In fact, we first discretize our functional time series to nonstationary high-dimensional time series and then utilize the above-mentioned Gaussian approximation and bootstrap scheme for simultaneous inference.}